digitalbazaar/eslint-config-digitalbazaar/README.md

 This package provides eslint rules used by Digital Bazaar as a set of extendable shared configs.

-There are 6 rule sets:
+There are various core rule sets:
-1. `eslint-config-digitalbazaar`: Base rules for both node and the browser.
+- `eslint-config-digitalbazaar`: Base rules for both node and browser code.
-2. `eslint-config-digitalbazaar/import`: Rules for es6 imports in the browser and node.
+- `eslint-config-digitalbazaar/import`: Rules for es6 imports in the browser and node code.
-3. `eslint-config-digitalbazaar/jsdoc`: Rules for JSDoc for both node and the browser.
+- `eslint-config-digitalbazaar/jsdoc`: Rules for JSDoc for both node and browser code.
-4. `eslint-config-digitalbazaar/module`: Rules for modules for both node and the browser.
+- `eslint-config-digitalbazaar/module`: Rules for modules for both node and browser code.
-5. `eslint-config-digitalbazaar/vue2`: Rules for Vue 2 projects and browser only.
+- `eslint-config-digitalbazaar/vue2`: Rules for Vue 2 code.
-6. `eslint-config-digitalbazaar/vue3`: Rules for Vue 3 projects and browser only.
+- `eslint-config-digitalbazaar/vue3`: Rules for Vue 3 code.

+For common use cases, there are recommended configs, that load the core rules:
+- `eslint-config-digitalbazaar/browser-recommended`: Recommended rules for projects targeting web browsers.
+- `eslint-config-digitalbazaar/node-recommended`: Recommended rules for projects targeting node.
+- `eslint-config-digitalbazaar/recommended`: Common recommended rules.
+- `eslint-config-digitalbazaar/universal-recommended`: Recommended rules for projects targeting node and web browsers.
+- `eslint-config-digitalbazaar/vue2-recommended`: Recommended rules for projects targeting Vue 2.
+- `eslint-config-digitalbazaar/vue3-recommended`: Recommended rules for projects targeting Vue 3.

 ## Installation

+Requires:
+- eslint v9

 If you do not have eslint installed:
 ```